orosmatthew/nnm/README.md

 # [nnm] No Nonsense Math

-NNM is a "No-Nonsense" C++ 17 Math library mainly geared at graphics programming.
-Think of it as a lightweight alternative to a library like [glm](https://github.com/g-truc/glm).
+NNM is a "No-Nonsense", C++ 17, header-only Math library geared towards graphics programming.
+Think of it as a lightweight, more readable alternative to a library like [glm](https://github.com/g-truc/glm).

 ## A Quick Example